Inside an Asphalt Batch Mix Plant: How Raw Materials Become Road Ready Asphalt

 Automated control systems track every stage of production in real time, from aggregate weighing to bitumen dosing.
 This allows the plant to make immediate adjustments, reducing variability and ensuring each batch consistently meets specification.

+7. Are asphalt batch mix plants environmentally friendly?
 Modern plants, including those built by Coninfra, are designed with emission control and heat recycling systems that reduce energy use and lower overall environmental impact compared to older plant designs.

+8. What types of asphalt plants does Coninfra offer?
 Coninfra provides a range of solutions, including stationary batch mix plants and mobile asphalt plants, allowing contractors to choose the setup that best fits their project size, location, and timeline.

 Conclusion